 Any funding you are receiving while applying for the Kagan Fellowship does not reflect on your eligibility, so feel free to apply, regardless of current funding amount.

 Please contact Dr. Joanna Sliwa at Joanna.Sliwa@claimscon.org. with any questions.

 - To be enrolled and in good standing in a post-doctoral program that is focused on or supports the study of the Holocaust.

 - To be able to focus on the research without external commitments, such as employment.
 Those teaching a course as part of their post-doc requirement may apply.

-- Candidates should have received their Ph.D. within the last four years and be connected to a university or research institution.
-In selecting fellows, the Admissions Committee will evaluate both the candidate and the ability of the candidate’s chosen institution to enhance the candidate’s research.
+- Candidates should have received their Ph.D. within the last five years and be connected to a university or research institution.

-- To commit to full-time employment primarily in Holocaust Studies on an academic level for a minimum of five years after completing their post-doctorate.
+- To commit to full-time employment primarily in Holocaust Studies on an academic level for a minimum of five years after completing the post-doctorate.

 - To attend and present their research at an annual summer week-long conference.
 There is no residency requirement other than the summer conference.